An enticing cruise from Austria to Hungary

 Begin today at London St Pancras, where you'll meet your Tour Manager as well of the rest of your group, to start your journey to Europe.
 Board the Eurostar travelling to Brussels, then change for the service to Nuremberg, via Cologne.

 We make the short walk back to Nuremberg station for the train to Vienna, changing for the final leg of our journey.
-Arriving in Budapest, we meet the Amadeus Queen and are welcomed with a cocktail in the lounge before dinner.
+Arriving in Budapest, we meet the Amadeus Queen or Silver II and are welcomed with a cocktail in the lounge before dinner.
 Perhaps take some time to relax with your feet up, and to refresh after your journey.
 Later take in the illuminated sights as we sail around the city.
 We are also treated to a performance from a local Hungarian folk band in the lounge.

 We return to the ship for lunch, after which you have some free time before we begin cruising to Bratislava.
 Our departure time means we arrive at the scenic Danube Bend just as the sun sets.
 This section of the river has a long and fascinating history and from the sun deck or panoramic windows in the bar, you'll be able to see castle ruins, churches, pretty houses hidden in the hills and dense forests, all soaked in the golden glow of twilight.

 Your morning is at leisure aboard before we moor up early this afternoon.
 After lunch, we set out on a guided coach tour of Slovakian capital.
 Located in the foothills of the Carpathian Mountains, Bratislava straddles the Danube which neatly divides the city into two parts; the Baroque Old Town (Stare Mesto) and the new city.
 This picture-postcard city destination historic Gothic buildings, several universities, a wealth of museums and galleries, and a refreshing cosmopolitan atmosphere.
 The historic centre features delightful cobbled stoned roads, pedestrianised plazas, pastel 18th century rococo buildings and street cafés galore.
 Following our excursion, we return to the ship for another delicious, 5-course dinner.